-- One "COD PSA" Navy Blue Cap with Adjustable Rearband*
+- One "COD PSA" Black Cap with Adjustable Rear band*

 - Medium Size Flashlight

-- All nylon gear must be black button snap.
-NO COPPER/BRASS OR VELCRO.
+- All Leather gear must be Basket Weaved and Nickel button snap.
+NO COPPER/BRASS/NYLON OR VELCRO.

 - Firearms authorized for recruits are semi-automatic, double-action pistols in 9mm, 10mm, .357, .40-.45 calibers.
 No revolvers are allowed.